Staged: Special (2021)

-Series 3 (2022)
+Series 3: BackStaged (2022)

 Release

 The series premiered on 10 June 2020 on BBC One.
 On 22 October 2020, it was announced that a second series had been commissioned.
 The second series premiered on 4 January 2021 on BBC One, and all eight episodes were added to BBC iPlayer on the same day.
 A New Year Special was uploaded to BritBox YouTube page on 31 December 2021, with Michael, David, Simon, Georgia, Anna & Lucy all reprising their roles.

 The first series was released in the U.S. via streaming service Hulu on 16 September 2020.

 A third series of six episodes premiered on 24 November 2022 on BritBox UK.

 Reception

 The first series was well received by critics.
 Louis Chilton, in a four-starred review for The Independent, described Staged as "a welcome distraction, an eminently watchable portrait of two artists as petulant, egotistical children".
 Anna Leszkiewicz, for the New Statesman, said it was "charming: absurdly silly in a quiet, understated way".
 Rupert Hawksley, in the i, described it as "compelling 'lockdown' television".
 Gabriel Tate, reviewing Staged for Metro, said "Sheen and Tennant shared a warmth and willingness to take the mickey out of each other that felt entirely unforced."
 Fergus Morgan, writing in The Stage, gave the production five stars and said: "Tennant and Sheen are excellent, perennially, even when performing as themselves to their own laptops.
 Here, joined by Evans and by their real-life spouses – the actors Georgia Tennant and Anna Lundberg – they are on top form, crackling with snide chemistry.
 The whole thing is a treat."

 The second series received more mixed reviews.
 Rupert Hawksley of The Independent called the first episode "stale and indulgent [...]
 Perhaps Staged was always this smug and we just didn’t notice, so grateful were we to have something new to watch, but the tone is now horribly out of step with the national mood."
 Writing for The Telegraph, Anita Singh criticised the meta aspects of the second series, saying "Staged is at its best when the duo are being funny, rather than debating whether or not they’re funny."